Cordona/claude-code-custom-commands/guides/custom-commands/01-overview.md

 ### Practical Next Steps

 #### Immediate Actions (Next 15 minutes)
-- [ ] Create your first personal command in `~/.claude/commands/`
+1. Create your first personal command in `~/.claude/commands/`
-- [ ] Test it with a simple code example
+2. Test it with a simple code example
-- [ ] Create a project command in `.claude/commands/`
+3. Create a project command in `.claude/commands/`
-- [ ] Share with a teammate for feedback
+4. Share with a teammate for feedback

 #### Short Term (This Week)
-- [ ] Identify 3-5 repetitive tasks you do daily
+1. Identify 3-5 repetitive tasks you do daily
-- [ ] Convert them to custom commands
+2. Convert them to custom commands
-- [ ] Organize commands with subdirectories
+3. Organize commands with subdirectories
-- [ ] Document your team's command standards
+4. Document your team's command standards

 #### Long Term (This Month)
-- [ ] Build a comprehensive command library
+1. Build a comprehensive command library
-- [ ] Contribute to community command repositories
+2. Contribute to community command repositories
-- [ ] Train your team on effective command usage
+3. Train your team on effective command usage
-- [ ] Explore advanced command patterns
+4. Explore advanced command patterns

+**For systematic development:** Use the **[Development Checklist](../../checklists/development/02-development.md)** to validate command quality as you build your library.

 ### Additional Resources